How to Add Specifics & Achievements to Your Executive Resume

 - Have you increased safety, performance levels, productivity, or customer satisfaction?

 - What was the largest team, budget, or project value you managed?

-From these questions, essentials form and strong statements take shape.
-To pump up the value even more, I urge the inclusion of supporting metrics.
+From these questions, essentials form, and strong statements take shape.
+To pump up the value even more, I urge including supportive metrics.
 Can you address “how many, how much, how often”?